ECEStuff/OSR_EnchantSimulation/README.md

-# OSR_EnchantSimulation
+# About the OSR Enchant Simulator
 This is a crafting simulator for the OldSchoolRivals Ace Online server.
-The original crafting simulator was created by Discord user **thepolkameister** (Discord ID: 299393499927674880).
+The original crafting simulator for the official Ace Online server was created by Discord user **thepolkameister** (Discord ID: 299393499927674880).
 The original creator had the project under the WTFPL license.

 This simulator includes the following not in the original simulator:
 - Base item cost (the cost of the item being modified).
 - Support for 2 different types of enchant cards in enchanting.
-- Crafting simulation of the factory found in the game.
+- Legend Crafting simulation, which would be done in the factory in the real game.
 Original simulator simulated crafting only in the laboratory, another crafting area in the game.

-# How to use:
+# How to use
 - Load the simulator.
 The simulator (EnchantSimulation.exe) can be found in OSR_EnchantSimulation/EnchantSimulation/bin/Release
   - The project can alternatively be loaded in Visual Studio as a Windows Forms Application.
 Load the .sln file.
 - Choose your strategy.
 There are several preset ones that can't be edited and a custom one that can be edited to your preferences.